dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 [RFC5952]: https://tools.ietf.org/html/rfc5952

-**peer.name**, **host.name**: For IP-based communication, the name should be the host name that was used to look up the IP adress in `peer.ip` (e.g., `"example.com"` if connecting to an URL `https://example.com/foo`).
-If that is not available, reverse-lookup of the IP can be used to obtain it.
-If `sock.transport` is `"unix"` or `"pipe"`, the absolute path to the file representing it should be used.
-If there is no such file (e.g., anonymous pipe), the name should explicitly be set to the empty string to distinguish it from the case where the name is just unknown or not covered by the instrumentation.

 **sock.transport**: The name of the transport layer protocol (or the relevant protocol below the "application protocol").
 Should be one of these strings:

 * `IP.TCP`